designsystemsinternational/react-admin-github/README.md

 # React Admin GitHub

 The goal of this package is to enable GitHub as an authentication and data provider to websites using [`react-admin`](https://marmelab.com/react-admin/).
 We often have the need for providing a simple editing interface on top of a Git repository, and this package is trying to solve that need.
-Given that the GitHub API is a bit different than an API backed by a traditional database, this package has a number of limitations:
+Given that the GitHub API is a bit different than an API backed by a traditional database, this package has a few limitations:

-- **A limit of 1000 entries for a single resource**.
-This is because neither the Git Tree nor the Git Content API supports pagination on file data, and those endpoints return up to 1000 items.
+- **A max of 1000 entries for a single resource**.
+This is because neither the Git Tree nor the Git Contents API supports pagination on file data, and those endpoints return up to 1000 items.
 - **Limited data on lists**.
-When working with JSON files, we store the content of each resource item in a JSON file.
-We cannot load every file when listing resources, so we can only show basic fileinfo on lists.
+When loading resource lists, only a few fields such as `name` and `createdAt` are accessible.
+This is because we cannot load the content of each JSON file on lists.
 - **1MB filesize**.
 The GitHub Contents API only allows loading of files up to 1MB.
 This is most apparent when using the `ImageField` to preview uploaded images.
-Since large uploads are allowed, this package will show a fallback images when trying to preview images larger than 1MB.
+Since large uploads are allowed, this package will show a fallback image when trying to preview an image larger than 1MB.

 You can see a working example with `react-admin`, `react-admin-github` and `gatsby` here: https://github.com/designsystemsinternational/react-admin-github-example